rsumner31/aiogram1/docs/source/quick_start.rst

 Simple template
 ---------------

-At first you have to import all necessary modules
+By first step you need import all modules

 .. code-block:: python3

-	from aiogram import Bot, types
+	from aiogram import Bot
 	from aiogram.dispatcher import Dispatcher
 	from aiogram.utils import executor

-Then you have to initialize bot and dispatcher instances.
+In next step you you can initialize bot and dispatcher instances.
 Bot token you can get from `@BotFather <https://t.me/BotFather>`_